Current as of November 2020 | Download print version (in PDF)

 The income subject to exemption must: a) be dedicated specifically to the above specific purposes within Peru; b) must not be distributed, either directly or indirectly, between members or associates or affiliated parties (partes vinculadas); and c) the organization’s governing documents must state that, in the event of dissolution, assets must be directed to any of the purposes included in this article (Income Tax Law Article 19(b)).
 The requirement that an organization include the aforementioned dissolution provision in its governing documents does not apply to those foreign organizations registered in APCI’s Registry of Foreign Organizations or Institutions of International Technical Cooperation (ENIEX).

-Article 19(b) of Decreto Legislativo No. 1120 was modified to be more precise on issues related to the non-distribution of income directly or indirectly to associates or members or affiliated parties, and also establishes what the SUNAT will consider to be indirect distribution of income, such as the delivery of money and goods not subject to subsequent tax control.
+Decreto Legislativo No. 1120modified Article 19(b) of the Income Tax Law to be more precise on issues related to the non-distribution of income directly or indirectly to associates, members, or affiliated parties.
+Decreto Legislativo No. 1120 also establishes what the SUNAT will consider to be indirect distribution of income, such as the delivery of money and goods not subject to subsequent tax control.
 If the SUNAT verifies that an entity is distributing income, directly or indirectly, then the SUNAT will exclude (dar de baja) the entity from the Income Tax Exemption Registry and will also cancel the resolution of the entity eligible to receive tax-deductible donations (See item “B” below).
 The foundation or association will not be granted the income tax exemption in the taxable year that it was excluded from the Registry and the following taxable year, but after that the entity can submit a new registration before the SUNAT (after the two taxable years).
-Decreto Legislativo No. 1120 is regulated by Decreto Supremo No. 258-2012-EF, which was published on December 18, 2012.

 The source of the organization’s income for the purposes of determining exemption is irrelevant as long as the organization pursues the specific purposes “eligible” for tax exemption.
 As such, there is no specific mention of the tax treatment of income derived from economic activities in the tax laws.